 BSNR 3343 Introduction to Nursing Research (3 credit hour lecture) Investigates the significance of research in nursing with emphasis on the scientific approach and its application in evidence based professional nursing practice.
 Addresses major components of the research process with a focus on the professional nurse as a consumer of research.
 Clinical reasoning in emphasized in the analysis of current research and appraisal of evidence for nursing practice.
-Prereq: Admission to the Baccalaureate Program and ENGL 1105 Coreq: BSNR 2130, BSNR 2160, and BIOL 1131 Course/lab fee: \$
+Prereq: BSNR 2230, BSNR 2260, BIOL 3650.
+Course/lab fee: \$